Alberta reports 442 new COVID-19 cases and 12 more deaths - Sylvan Lake News

 Alberta reported 442 new COVID-19 cases on Tuesday and another 12 deaths.

-There are 836 people being treated in Alberta hospitals for COVID, including 183 in intensive care.
+There are 836 people being treated in Alberta hospitals with the virus, including 183 in intensive care.
 The province has 9,267 active cases.

 Alberta Chief Medical Officer of Health Dr. Deena Hinshaw said the evidence is clear that getting vaccinated saves lives.
 Unvaccinated adults 80 years or older are 12 times more likely to die from the virus than those fully vaccinated.